hashgraph/hedera-stablecoin-demo-archived/README.md

 *Note: This specification is likely oversize, however lower GCP specifications result in lower network throughput and lower disk IOPS*

+## Networking and firewalls

+The Hedera API and mirror node subscription API use ports 50211 and 5600 respectively.
+Make sure your server is able to connect to Hedera resources over these ports.

 ## Docker compose

 A docker compose file enables you to quickly get the solution up and running.